EcoDynForecast/FREC3004_EnvInformatics_Class/Module6_Terrestrial_Carbon_Flux/Module6_Carbon_Fluxes_Student.md

 with a pipe then you can skip the df augument and use `calculate_Re(m = m)`

-Now apply the function to all the flux data (do not rerun the nls function - you need the nls function output from only the nighttime data because that is how RE is calcuated).
-Remember that piping means that you do not need to include the `df` when using the function.
+Now apply the function to all the flux data (not the night only data).
+Do not rerun the nls function - you need the nls function output (m) from only the nighttime data because that is used to calcuate RE for all the hours in the full data set.

 ``` r
 #INSERT CODE
 ```

-Plot RE at the monthly time scale.
+Plot RE at the monthly time scale (mean of each month within the year).

 ``` r
 #INSERT CODE
 ```

-**Question 12:** Do the patterns of RE at the monthly time-scale match your expectations from Question 3?
+**Question 13:** Do the patterns of RE at the monthly time-scale match your expectations from Question 3?

-**Answer 12:**
+**Answer 13:**

 ## Part 4: Modeling the gain of carbon through respiration (GPP)

-Now that we have an estimate to for RE during the date we can use the fact that NEP = GPP - RE (assuming, as we have done in our calculate\_Re() function, that RE is a positive number if carbon is lost from the ecosystem) to estimate GPP for each time period.
+Now that we have an estimate to for RE during the day we can use the fact that NEP = GPP - RE (assuming, as we have done in our calculate\_Re() function, that RE is a positive number if carbon is lost from the ecosystem) to estimate GPP for each time period.